pedrooliverpolachini/home/archetypes/default.md

 # tags = [{{ range $plural, $terms := .Site.Taxonomies }}{{ range $term, $val := $terms }}"{{ printf "%s" $term }}",{{ end }}{{ end }}]
 +++

+Hi!
+I am a current Economics and Mathematics BA candidate at Amherst College.
+I am also research assistant at Harvard Law School's Center for Labor and a Just Economy, under the supervision of Prof. Richard Freeman, and at Columbia University's Teachers College, under the supervision of Prof. Kirsten Sluungard Mumma.
+My current research focus is Labor Economics and Education Economics.

+You can reach me via email at opolachini26@amherst.edu.

 This is a page about »{{ replace .Name "-" " " | title }}«.